Things haven’t always been plain sailing in the crypto space.

 This was no scam – it was a failure of design.
 But that will be little consolation to the many people’s life savings evaporated thanks to the LUNA-Terra collapse.

 In November 2022, FTX – one of the world’s biggest cryptocurrency exchanges – declared bankruptcy.

 This was a nightmare scenario – one that many true crypto believers had warned against for years.
 Crypto exchanges make it very easy to buy and sell crypto, but they also eliminate a large part of the ‘decentralized’ ethos that is at the core of all blockchain technology.

 Millions of people trusted FTX with their money – without really looking into how capable this institution was of managing it.
 As it turned out, FTX was mishandling their customers’ money on a massive scale.

 FTX’s CEO, Sam Bankman-Fried, known as SBF, was in fact funneling money from FTX – money that should have been ring-fenced – into his other businesses, most notably his hedge fund, Alameda Research.
 He did this through a complex system of tokens and hedge funds – but it really boiled down to old-fashioned embezzlement.

 The full extent of SBF’s fraud is still being uncovered.
-But the FTX scandal represents a massive moment for crypto – probably the biggest and most outrageous scandal in its history, and one that has caused serious shockwaves.
-Many argue it may lead to a total loss of trust in centralized crypto exchanges, who have dominated the industry up to this point.
+But the FTX scandal represents a massive moment for crypto – probably the biggest and most outrageous scandal in its history.

 The lesson: keeping money on an exchange is risky.
 Maintaining self custody of your private keys on a hardware wallet ensures that no one is able to access and lose your funds.